MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 > - There is a breaking change in version 1.0.5.0 in terms of the thumbprint algorithm.
 You may experience database restore failures after upgrading to 1.0.5.0.
 For more information, see [KB article 447099](https://support.microsoft.com/help/4470999/db-backup-problems-to-sql-server-connector-for-azure-1-0-5-0).
 > - Starting with version 1.0.5.0 (TimeStamp: September 2020), the SQL Server Connector supports filtering messages and network request retry logic.
 > - Starting with updated version 1.0.5.0 (TimeStamp: November 2020), the SQL Server Connector supports RSA 2048, RSA 3072, RSA-HSM 2048 and RSA-HSM 3072 keys.
-> - Starting with updated version 1.0.5.0, you can refer to a specific key version in the Azure Key Vault.
+> - Starting with updated version 1.0.5.0 (TimeStamp: November 2020), you can refer to a specific key version in the Azure Key Vault.

 :::image type="content" source="media/ekm/ekm-connector-install.png" alt-text="Screenshot of the SQL Server Connector installation wizard.":::